 2 Types of Vacation Rental Business

-From my experience running, traveling and staying in vacation rentals, there are only 2 ways you can make any decent money with this business model:
+From my experience in running, traveling, and staying in vacation rentals, there are only two ways you can make any decent money with this business model:

 - Luxurious and or a Unique Lodging Experience.